spham-xyz/stephen-pham.com/content/post/netcore-updatev22.md

   ```
   </li>
   <li>
-  Run the command line ```dotnet list package --outdated``` to find what packages might need to be updated.
-With certain packages, you're required to update them or the project won't compiled (ie dotnet build).
+  Run the command line `dotnet list package --outdated` to find which packages might need to be updated.
+With certain packages, you're required to update them or the project won't compiled (ie `dotnet build`).
-  In my case, I had to update two packages from version 2.1.0 to 2.2.0:
+  ~~In my case, I had to update two packages from version 2.1.0 to 2.2.0~~:
   ```
   <PackageReference Include="Microsoft.EntityFrameworkCore.Design" Version="2.2.0" />
   <PackageReference Include="Microsoft.EntityFrameworkCore.SqlServer" Version="2.2.0" />
   ```
+  *Update 12/11/2018:  I didn't even need to include, and therefore update, those two packages since they are included in the Microsoft.AspNetCore.App package.*
   </li>
   <li>
-  Run the command line ```dotnet build```.
-This command will implicitly run the command ```dotnet restore```, which does the actual work of updating the packages, and then it will compile the application.
+  Run the command line `dotnet build`.
+This command will implicitly run the command `dotnet restore`, which does the actual work of updating the packages, and then it will compile the application.
   </li>
   <li>
   Update the correct path to the project's dll in the .vscode\launch.json file.
 Since I used Visual Studio Code as my editor, I updated the path to make sure debugging continue to work correctly: